mark-pitblado/gbif-image-downloader/README.md

 basisOfRecord="PreservedSpecimen"
 ```

 For a full list of parameters available, please consult the [GBIF API documentation](https://techdocs.gbif.org/en/openapi/v1/occurrence#/Searching%20occurrences/searchOccurrence).
 This program has been tested with some but not all parameters, and we do not make guarantees to provide support for every parameter available.
+However, if you do find a particular term that does not work, please open an issue and I will be happy to look into it!

 ## Usage